 Master of Science in Wildlife Health Management

-April 2012 to present: Field Veterinarian Gorilla Doctors/ Mountain Gorilla Veterinary Project, Musanze, Rwanda
+2011 to present: Head Veterinarian for DRC, Gorilla Doctors/ Mountain Gorilla Veterinary Project, Goma, Democratic Republic of Congo

 Psychology Today is the world's largest mental health and behavioral science destination online.

 2023 Scholarship Recipient: Internship, Lwiro Primates Rehabilitation Center

 2021 Scholarship Recipient: Internship, Lwiro Primates Rehabilitation Center